hamburgertrain/BoostPi/README.md

 RaspberryPi based boost monitor written in go

 ## Target System Requirements
-RaspberryPi (should be compatible with any version as long as it's 64-bit) with i2c enabled running Debian 12 bookworm
+RaspberryPi (should be compatible with any version as long as it's 64-bit) with i2c enabled running Debian 12 bookworm or higher

 i2c-tools/stable,now 4.3-2+b3 arm64